 Before and during construction:

-The photographs below are only of one of the properties.
+(The photographs are only of one of the properties.)

-The ensuite has full height marble mosaic tiles with a walk in shower and a niche.
+The ensuite has full height marble mosaic tiles with a walk-in shower and a niche shelf.
 The limited height in this space was improved by installing one of the two roof lights there.

 This was a very rare and interesting case of having in effect separate Clients for simultaneous projects.
 The same contractor was responsible for both projects at the same time.